robert-rc2i/ptq-client-webapp/README.md

     http://your.ip.address:3000

+That being said, you need to have Pianoteq launched with the proper flag and port like so.

+* On Mac - `/Applications/Pianoteq\ 7/Pianoteq\ 7.app/Contents/MacOS/Pianoteq\ 7 --serve 8081`
+* On PC - `C:\Program Files\Modartt\Pianoteq 7>"Pianoteq 7.exe" --serve 8081`

+If you want a different port, simply change it on the command line to launch Pianoteq and the package.json file in the proxy param.

 ## Final note
 I am not affiliated with Modartt.
 All references to Modartt are governed by their trademark and licences